 Maybe you can drive to a closer destination, or maybe you can have a nice staycation at home this time around; there’s nothing wrong with that.

 Now that you know how to look for great deals on last-minute flights, you can use these skills to find cheap airfares in the future.
-Armed with all of these tips, you’ll surely find a fantastic deal worth taking advantage of in the very near future.
+Armed with all of these tips, you’ll indeed find a fantastic deal worth taking advantage of very soon.

 - Travel Hacking 101